Sanglorian/orcus/Orcus Advanced Options - current.md

 The eyes on the robe can't be closed or averted.
 Although you can close or avert your own eyes, you are never considered to be doing so while wearing this robe.

-If you are hit by an attack with the radiant tag, you are dazed (save ends).
+If you are hit by an attack with the Radiant tag, you are dazed (save ends).

 ### Rope of Climbing